-Any time that a public entity is in any way involved in a harmful accident, there is a chance the government body will be named in any subsequent legal action.
-It is critical that all those involved in an accident where the government may have any chance of being involved act quickly to protect their rights.
+Any time a public entity is involved in a harmful accident, there is a chance the government body will be named in any subsequent legal action.
+All those involved in an accident where the government may have any chance of being involved must act quickly to protect their rights.

-Types of Lawsuits Against State of New Mexico and Localities
+Types of Lawsuits Against the State of New Mexico and Localities

-In addition, sometimes the government entity is involved even in cases where it is not obvious.
-For example, a car or trucking accident may be caused by improper road maintenance or problem with road signs.
-The government has a responsibility to maintain safe traveling conditions–failure to do so may results in a lawsuit.
+In addition, sometimes, the government entity is involved even in cases where it is not apparent.
+For example, a car or trucking accident may be caused by improper road maintenance or a problem with road signs.
+The government is responsible for maintaining safe traveling conditions–failure to do so may result in a lawsuit.

-In other cases, the state or local government may be named a defendant in a lawsuit when police officers act inappropriately.
-If an officer uses too much force in an arrest, then the injured party may file suit against the public agency for which the officer works to recover for the subsequent harm.
+In other cases, the state or local government may be named a defendant in a lawsuit when police officers misbehave.
+If an officer uses too much force in an arrest, the injured party may file suit against the public agency for which the officer works to recover for the subsequent harm.

-Government claims involves lawsuits against the state, a county, school districts, an entity run by one of those government, or an employee of those entities.
-It is a wide-net.
-This means it is very important to identify immediately whether there is a governmental entity that should be put on notice of the claim.
+Government claims involve lawsuits against the state, a county, school districts, an entity run by one of those governments, or an employee of those entities.
+It is a wide net.
+This means it is essential to identify immediately whether there is a governmental entity that should be put on notice of the claim.

 Unique Notice & Timing Requirements

 It is not uncommon for plaintiffs in some cases to still be recovering within that time.
-It is easy to push off visiting with a legal professional and missing this three month deadline.
-The only exception to the ninety day requirement involves wrongful death claims, where the party usually has six months to give proper notice.
-If the notice is not provided, those hurt will lose their right to any legal redress, no matter how egregious the conduct.
+It is easy to push off visiting with a legal professional and miss this three-month deadline.
+The only exception to the ninety-day requirement involves wrongful death claims, where the party usually has six months to give proper notice.
+If the information is not provided, those hurt will lose their right to any legal redress, no matter how egregious the conduct.

 In addition, regular statute of limitations rules still apply to these cases.
 That means that, even after the notice is given, an actual lawsuit must be filed within the statute of limitations.
 In the case of personal injury claims against the government, the statute of limitations is only two years instead of the standard three associated with most personal injury claims.

-Finally, special rules may also apply which limit the total amount that a plaintiff can recover in these cases–damage caps.
-These caps are in fact the most unfair of the special rules applying to personal injury claims against the government.
-Caps often make it impossible for a seriously injured plaintiff to recover full compensation for his or her injuries.
+Finally, special rules may also apply that limit the total amount that a plaintiff can recover in these cases–damage caps.
+These caps are the most unfair of the special rules applying to personal injury claims against the government.
+Caps often make it impossible for seriously injured plaintiffs to recover total compensation for their injuries.

-The bottom line is that basic procedural rules are much more beneficial to the government than private defendants.
-That make is incumbent upon injured persons to seek out the help of a New Mexico injury lawyer as soon as possible after the incident to learn about their rights and to ensure his or her rights are fully protected.
+The bottom line is that basic procedural rules benefit the government more than private defendants.
+That make is incumbent upon injured persons to seek out the help of a New Mexico injury lawyer as soon as possible after the incident to learn about their rights and to ensure their rights are fully protected.